KamonLeigh/fastify-example/README.md

 In the project directory, you can run:

 ### `npm run dev`
+### `npm run mongo:start`

+First command will start server and the second will start mongo database in Docker

 To start the app in dev mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.